-If you like the flavors of adobo and want to make sure you're getting your greens, this Adobong Kangkong recipe is for you.
-This savory, tangy dish with water spinach is quite simple to prepare!
+If you like the flavors of adobo and want to add more greens to your meal, this Adobong Kangkong recipe is for you.
+It's a savory, tangy dish with water spinach that is quick and simple to prepare!

 Jump to: